 This 10-step legit check guide will show you the best ways you can spot a replica of the V2 True Form.

+You can tell a fake Yeezy 350 V2 True Form (TRFRM) by checking if the size tag has very thick and misplaced prints.
 Once you spot any one of these inconsistencies, then it is very like you are dealing with a replica.

 When you are ready to scan the barcode of your Yeezy V2 TRFRM, we recommend that you use the Legit Check App.